 Facet #3: Forecaster Decisions

-Forecasters are essential to the warning process and they will be trained to understand use the new warning system.
-FACETs will also explore the decision-making process of the forecaster, how the public grasps the information, and ways the messages could be crafted so they respond safely.
+Forecasters are essential to the warning process, and they will be trained to understand and use the new probabilistic tools in support of forecast and warning decisions.
+FACETs will also explore the decision-making process of the forecaster, how National Weather Service core partners and the public grasp the information, and ways the messages could be crafted, so they respond safely.

-Earth System Research Lab's “Hazard Services” software (.pdf) is already being developed with FACETs threat grid concepts in mind.
+Concepts proven in the PHI Prototype are then implemented and further tested in NOAA Global Systems Lab's “Hazard Services” software, an application that serves as an operational channel for PHI.
 Since storm-scale decisions need to be made quickly, Hazard Services will include tools for rapid grid interactions.
-A forecaster could draw hail, wind and tornado threat swaths all within one “supercell app.”
+An NWS forecaster could draw hail, wind, and tornado threat swaths all within one “supercell app.”

-Under FACETs, the NWS will still issue legacy products such as watches and warnings, but their products will include more impact-specific information including urgency, confidence, and variability.
+Under FACETs, the NWS will still issue legacy products such as watches and warnings, but the products will include more impact-specific information, including urgency, confidence, and variability.
 All grid-based threat forecast information would be easily transferable to various geographic formats to streamline and enhance decision support services.

 Facet #6: Effective Response

 Forecasters cannot anticipate how many people are exposed to a threat and how they will respond if faced with one.
-FACETs will find ways to fine-tune threat output in a way that people will choose to implement their safety plan.
-Any progress made in the previous five facets would be for naught if peoples’ responses will be ineffective or wrong.
+FACETs will find ways to fine-tune threat output in a way that people will choose to implement in their safety plan.
+Any progress made in the previous five facets would be irrelevant, wrong, or ineffective without peoples’ responses.
 This is where social and behavioral sciences integration will have the greatest impact, although contributions of these disciplines are essential in all facets of the threat forecasting process (see below).
-Likewise, FACETs development work will involve officials in emergency management, law enforcement, broadcast media, public health and other disciplines to ensure your response to hazardous weather is the most effective response.
+Likewise, FACETs development work will involve officials in emergency management, law enforcement, broadcast media, public health, and other disciplines to ensure your response to hazardous weather is the most effective response.